Spain’s royals face brunt of growing public anger at politicians over flooding

 “I have friends in Picanya, one of the worst areas.
 They say you can smell dead people there whose bodies are still lying in the mud.
 Nobody has told us how many people are missing.”

-Many people still do not have drinking water six days after the floods struck.
+Six days after the floods struck, many people still do not have drinking water.
 Internet and mobile phone coverage remains patchy.

 Most people only got power back on Saturday.
 Stores and supermarkets are in ruins and Paiporta, a town of about 30,000, still has many city blocks completely clogged with piles of rubbish, wrecked cars and mud caked everywhere.